Patrick Mahomes II Player Prop Bets for NFL Week 7 | Kansas City vs. Tennessee 10/24/2021

 Matchup vs. Tennessee

-- In three matchups against the Titans, Mahomes averaged 246.7 passing yards per game, 76.8 yards less than his over/under in Sunday's game.
+- Mahomes averages 246.7 passing yards per game in three matchups against the Titans, 76.8 fewer yards his over/under in Sunday's game.

-- Mahomes threw multiple touchdown passes against the Titans in two of those contests.
+- Mahomes has multiple touchdown passes in two of those contests against the Titans.

-- The Titans have the NFL's 25th-ranked pass defense this season, giving up 291.5 yards per game through the air.
+- The Titans have the NFL's 25th-ranked pass defense this season, surrendering 291.5 yards per game through the air.

-- The Titans have conceded 12 passing TDs this year (2.0 per game), ranking them 22nd among NFL defenses.
+- The Titans' defense is 22nd in the NFL, conceding 2.0 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Football Team, Mahomes threw for 397 yards while completing 68.1% of his passes, while tossing two touchdowns with two interceptions.
+- Against the Football Team last week, Mahomes went 32-for-47 (68.1%) for 397 yards with two touchdown passes and two interceptions.

-- He also carried the ball three times for 31 yards, averaging 10.3 yards per carry on the ground.
+- Mahomes tacked on three carries for 31 yards, averaging 10.3 yards per carry in the running game.

 Mahomes' Kansas City Teammates